George Lloyd, 1st Baron Lloyd: Early life

 Lloyd was born at Olton Hall, Warwickshire, the son of Sampson Samuel Lloyd (whose namesake father was also a Member of Parliament) and Jane Emilia, daughter of Thomas Lloyd.
 He was educated at Eton and Trinity College, Cambridge.
 He coxed the Cambridge crew in the 1899 and 1900 Boat Races.
-He left without taking a degree, wad unsettled by the deaths of both his parents in 1899 and made a tour of India.
+He left without taking a degree, was unsettled by the deaths of both his parents in 1899 and made a tour of India.

 In 1901, Lloyd joined the family firm Stewarts & Lloyds as its youngest director.
 In 1903, he first became involved with the tariff reform movement of Joseph Chamberlain.
 In 1904, he fell in love with Lady Constance Knox, daughter of the 5th Earl of Ranfurly, who forbade the match with his daughter considering him unsuitable (she then married Evelyn Milnes Gaskell, son of the Right Honourable Charles Gaskell, in November 1905).
 In 1905, he turned down an offer by Stewarts & Lloyds of a steady position in London and chose to embark on a study of the East in the British Empire.

 Foreign Office

 Through the efforts of his friends Samuel Pepys Cockerell, working in the commercial department of the Foreign Office, and Gertrude Bell, whom he had come to know, he started work as an unpaid honorary attaché in Constantinople.
-At "Old Stamboul", as he came to remember the Embassy of Sir Nicholas O'Conor, he worked together with Laurence Oliphant, Percy Loraine and Alexander Cadogan.
+At "Old Stamboul", as he came to remember the Embassy of Sir Nicholas O'Conor, he worked together with Lancelot Oliphant, Percy Loraine and Alexander Cadogan.
 There also, he first met Mark Sykes and Aubrey Herbert.
 In April 1906, Herbert joined him on an exploration of the state of the Baghdad Railway.
 His confidential memorandum of November 1906 on the Hejaz Railway gave a detailed account of many economic problems.
 That and other papers on Ottoman finance, for example, led to his appointment in January 1907 as a special commissioner to investigate trading prospects around the Persian Gulf.